AxisCommunications/acap-computer-vision-sdk-examples/minimal-ml-inference/README.md

 # A minimal, machine learning inference application

 This example demonstrates how to create a simple Python application that performs inference on the camera image.
-This is done using the ACAP Computer Vision SDK.

 ## Overview